iltuoconsulenteit/DocCropper-Test/README.md

 - Export all processed images to PDF
 - Choose how many processed images appear on each PDF page
 - Select portrait or landscape orientation for the PDF.
 With two images per page, landscape places them side by side while portrait stacks them vertically
-- Control how images are scaled on each page: fill the cell, keep original size or apply a custom percentage
+- Control how images are scaled on each page: fill the cell, keep original size or apply a custom percentage.
+  When using **Original** or **100%** the generator now adjusts for the image's DPI so photos scanned at 150–200 DPI render closer to real size on a 300 DPI PDF page.
 - Change the interface language (Italian translation included)

 All JavaScript is contained in `static/app.js`.